 Most consumers are driven by a combination of thoughts and feelings, both of which have been developing long before it’s time to pull out their wallets.
-The most successful brands deploy a mix of rational and emotional branding strategies.
+The most successful brands deploy a mix of emotional branding vs rational branding strategies.
 But which type of branding is more effective?

 To Be Sensible . . .